We’ve had requests for this post so here it is: Tips from moms who’ve been there: How to Homeschool Middle School!

 - Have lots of hands-on learning

 - Have experiences and read-alouds (One of our favorite read-alouds is Anne of Green Gables.
 Download this 7Sisters freebie Anne of Green Gables Literature Study Guide that you use with the family together.)
+Or the delightful Snow Treasure (click here for an excerpt from our middle school literature study guide).

 In-transition middle schoolers